 - Help in home tasks that do not require talking to the person with dementia.
 Examples are dusting, cleaning, cooking, and helping with the washing at home.

 - Assist the caregiver in researching on dementia care topics.

 - Help the caregiver set up the home to make it more suitable for someone with dementia.
-This may include designing changes, purchasing material, installing what is needed, moving things around the home, etc.
+This may include designing changes, purchasing material, installing what is needed, moving things around the home, and so on.

 - Assist the caregiver to take the person with dementia for trips for checkups and other necessary medical activities.
 You can help by arranging for an ambulance or drive yourself, help to get the person into a wheelchair, support the person to walk or climb, etc.

-- Help the person with dementia wit activities of daily living.
+- Help the person with dementia with activities of daily living.

 - Spend time with the person with dementia so that the caregiver can get some time away.
 For example, sit with the person when the person is sleeping and the caregiver wants to go out for some errands or to make some long phone calls.